Below are some frequently asked questions about our loan programs.

 What is an interest guarantee on a hard money loan?

-An interest guarantee on a hard money loan is a requirement that a borrower pay a make a minimum amount of monthly payments.
+An interest guarantee on a hard money loan is a requirement that a borrower make a minimum number of monthly payments.
 Often, with a 12-month hard money bridge loan, the lender will require an interest guarantee of 3 months, meaning that even if the borrower paid off the loan after making two payments, the borrower would still owe one additional payment as part of the 3-month interest guarantee.

-Will a hard money lender set aside 12-months of payments out of the cash cash-out proceeds of my loan?
+Will a hard money lender set aside 12-months of payments out of the cash-out proceeds of my loan?

 Yes, hard money lenders can set aside 12-months of payments into an escrow account to make monthly payments on a loan.
 On luxury spec home bridge loans where the property is listed for sale on the market, this practice is very common.